carloskiki/asm-feature-extraction/draft.md

 ### Distillation & Fine Tuning

 It was shown that commercial LLMs perform better than smaller local models.
-Using the process of distillation [ref] on smaller models will likely cause large gains in performance for these models, approaching foundational LLMs.

-- TODO: Fine Tuning with annotated source code & assembly pairs
+Using the process of distillation [ref] on smaller models will likely cause large gains for these models, approaching the performance of foundational LLMs.
+Fine Tuning is another opportunity that should be explored to determine whether it provides meaningful gains in performance.
+One method would be using open source software as fine tuning data.
+One could use source code and generate a feature vector (either manually or by prompting a large language model), and then use this analysis as baseline to fine tune the analysis of the compiled assembly code.

+### LLM Reasoning

+Some state of the art LLMs provide reasoning capabilities by having the model generate a chain of thought [8] it its response.
+It has been shown that this type of output produces more accurate and higher quality responses [8, 9, 10].
+We believe that similar gains could be seen in assembly function analysis, at the cost of more output token generation and thus more compute.

 # Refs